By Shannon Huffman Polson

 Shannon Huffman Polson is a leadership speaker, professor, and author.
 As one of the first women to fly the Apache helicopter, serving on three continents, and a veteran of the corporate world, Polson brings leadership lessons to bear on all industries, especially in times of change.

-Shannon Polson is a Keynote in this year’s Agile and Scrum Online Conference going live in 8 DAYS!
-Don’t miss an exclusive live Q+A session on June 1st!
+Shannon Polson is a Keynote in this year’s Agile and Scrum Online Conference!
+Don’t miss an exclusive live Q+A session!
 Register here.

 Disclaimer: The ideas, views, and opinions expressed in this article are those of the author and do not necessarily reflect the views of International Institute for Learning or any entities they represent.